Chhena poda

-Chhenapoda (ଛେନାପୋଡ଼) is a cheese dessert from the Indian state of Odisha.
-Chhena poda literally means Burnt Cheese in Odia, referring to its caramelised crust exterior and soft, spongy texture with slightly smoky notes.
-It is often described as the Indian counterpart to a cheesecake due to its rich, creamy taste and baking process.
+Chhena poda (ଛେନାପୋଡ଼) is a cheese dessert from the Indian state of Odisha.
+Chhena poda literally means burnt cheese in Odia.

 It is made up of well-kneaded homemade fresh chhena, sugar, semolina, and is baked for several hours until it browns.
-It is often flavoured with cardamom and garnished with raisins and cashews, creating a rich and aromatic dessert.

 Chhenapoda is known as one of the Indian desserts whose flavor is predominantly derived from the caramelisation of sugar.